BrockThigpen/Employee-Tracker/README.md

 - [License](#license)

 ### <a name="User-Story"></a>User Story
-As s business owner
+As s business owner<Br/>
-I want to be able to view and manage the departments, roles, and employees in my company So that I can organize and plan my business
+I want to be able to view and manage the departments, roles, and employees in my company<br/>
+So that I can organize and plan my business

 ### <a name="Use"></a>Overview